 What are technical skills?

-Writing a list of technical skills on your CV and providing examples is essential for showing employers you’re well-equipped to handle complex tasks and processes in the workplace.
+Providing examples of technical skills on your CV (your main job application document) is essential for showing employers you’re well-equipped to handle complex tasks and processes in the workplace.

-Below, we discuss the most relevant technical skills for your CV and provide writing tips to help you master your job application:
+Below, we discuss the most relevant technical strengths for your CV and offer writing tips to help you get employers interested in your technical expertise:

-We’ve compiled 115+ top technical skills from various industries, putting them into these eight categories:
+We’ve compiled 117+ top technical skills from various industries, putting them into these eight categories:

 1. Coding and programming